DigitalCoreNZ/hashnode/cm4gx8wng000209l4flhc0jwf.md

 # Installing Screenkey.

-Screenkey is used to display each key press on the monitor.
+Screenkey displays keystrokes on a monitor.

 * From the terminal, I install Screenkey: